CDC says many Americans can now go outside without a mask

-For most of the past year, the CDC had been advising Americans to wear masks outdoors if they are within 6 feet of each other.
+For most of the past year, the CDC had been advising Americans to wear masks outdoors if they are within 6 feet of one another.

+“Today, I hope, is a day when we can take another step back to the normalcy of before,” CDC Director Dr. Rochelle Walensky said.
+“Over the past year, we have spent a lot of time telling Americans what you can’t do.
+Today, I am going to tell you some of the things you can do, if you are fully vaccinated.”

-The change comes as more than half of U.S. adults have gotten at least one dose of coronavirus vaccine, and more than a third have been fully vaccinated.
+The change comes as more than half of U.S. adults — or about 140 million people — have received at least one dose of vaccine, and more than a third have been fully vaccinated.

+Walensky said the decision was driven by rising vaccination numbers; declines in COVID-19 cases, hospitalizations and deaths; and research showing that less than 10% of documented instances of transmission of the virus happened outdoors.

-“It’s the return of freedom,” said Dr. Mike Saag, an infectious disease expert at the University of Alabama at Birmingham who welcomed the change.
+Dr. Mike Saag, an infectious disease expert at the University of Alabama at Birmingham, welcomed the change.

+“It’s the return of freedom,” Saag said.
 “It’s the return of us being able to do normal activities again.
 We’re not there yet, but we’re on the exit ramp.
 And that’s a beautiful thing.”

-More people need to be vaccinated, and concerns persist about variants and other possible shifts in the epidemic.
-But Saag said the new guidance is a sensible reward following the development and distribution of effective vaccines and about 140 million Americans stepping forward to get their shots.
+Some experts portrayed the relaxed guidance as a reward and a motivator for more people to get vaccinated — a message President Joe Biden sounded, too.

+“The bottom line is clear: If you’re vaccinated, you can do more things, more safely, both outdoors as well as indoors,” Biden said.
+“So for those who haven’t gotten their vaccinations yet, especially if you’re younger or thinking you don’t need it, this is another great reason to go get vaccinated now.”

 The CDC, which has been cautious in its guidance during the crisis, essentially endorsed what many Americans have already been doing over the past several weeks.

-The CDC guidance says that fully vaccinated or not, people do not have to wear masks outdoors when they walk, bike or run alone or with members of their household.
-They also can go maskless in small outdoor gatherings with fully vaccinated people.
+The CDC says that whether they are fully vaccinated or not, people do not have to wear masks outdoors when they walk, bike or run alone or with members of their household.
+They can also go maskless in small outdoor gatherings with fully vaccinated people.

-But from there, the CDC has differing guidance for people who are fully vaccinated and those who are not.

-Unvaccinated people — defined by the CDC as those who have yet to receive both doses of the Pfizer or Moderna vaccine or the one-shot Johnson & Johnson formula — should wear masks at outdoor gatherings that include other unvaccinated people.
-They also should keep using masks at outdoor restaurants.
+But unvaccinated people — defined as those who have yet to receive both doses of the Pfizer or Moderna vaccine or the one-shot Johnson & Johnson formula — should wear masks at small outdoor gatherings that include other unvaccinated people, the CDC says.
+They also should keep their faces covered when dining at outdoor restaurants with friends from multiple households.

-Fully vaccinated people do not need to cover up in those situations, the CDC says.

-The agency continues to recommend masks at indoor public places, such as hair salons, restaurants, shopping centers, museums and movie theaters.
+The agency continues to recommend masks at indoor public places, such as hair salons, restaurants, shopping centers, gyms, museums and movie theaters, saying that is still the safer course even for vaccinated people.

+“Right now it’s very hard to tease apart who is vaccinated,” Walensky explained.

+She said the CDC guidance should be a model for states in setting their mask-wearing requirements.

 Dr. Babak Javid, a physician-scientist at the University of California, San Francisco, said the new CDC guidance is sensible.